zeroluck/docs/sources/reference/oxTrust/index.md

 ## oxTrust.properties

 The oxTrust has quite a few properties to control its behaviour.
-This consists of general properties, SVN-related properties as well as display and authentication properties.
+This consists of general properties, [SVN][svn]-related properties as well as display and authentication properties.

 ### General properties